 We are a clinical stage biopharmaceutical company focused on developing and commercializing a pipeline of novel, proprietary therapeutics that have the potential to transform radiotherapy in cancer.
 We leverage our expertise in superoxide dismutase mimetics to design drugs to reduce normal tissue toxicity from radiotherapy and to increase the anti-cancer efficacy of radiotherapy.
 Our lead product candidate, GC4419, is a potent and highly selective small molecule dismutase mimetic we are initially developing for the reduction of SOM.
 SOM is a common, debilitating complication of radiotherapy in patients with head and neck cancer, or HNC.
 In February 2018, the FDA granted Breakthrough Therapy Designation to GC4419 for the reduction of the duration, incidence and severity of SOM induced by radiotherapy with or without systemic therapy.
-In October 2018, we began evaluating GC4419 in a Phase 3 registrational trial and we expect to report top-line data from this trial in .
+In October 2018, we began evaluating GC4419 in a Phase 3 registrational trial and we expect to report top-line data in .
 We believe GC4419, which to date is not approved for any indication, has the potential to be the first FDA-approved drug and the standard of care for the reduction in the incidence of SOM in patients with HNC receiving radiotherapy, and we plan to further evaluate its use in other radiotherapy-induced toxicities, including esophagitis.

 Since our inception, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, acquiring and developing product and technology rights, and conducting research and development.
 We have incurred recurring losses and negative cash flows from operations and have funded our operations primarily through the sale and issuance of redeemable convertible preferred stock and proceeds received under the Royalty Agreement with Clarus, receiving aggregate gross proceeds of \$187.8 million.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.
-Our net loss was \$23.5 million and \$23.7 million for the years ended December 31, 2017 and 2018, respectively, and \$9.9 million and \$21.9 million for the six months ended June 30, 2018 and 2019, respectively.
-As of June 30, 2019, we had \$81.3 million in cash, cash equivalents and short-term investments and an accumulated deficit of \$129.7 million.
+Our net loss was \$23.5 million and \$23.7 million for the years ended December 31, 2017 and 2018, respectively.
+As of December 31, 2018, we had \$81.5 million in cash, cash equivalents and short-term investments and an accumulated deficit of \$104.8 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future as we advance our product candidates through all stages of development and clinical trials and, ultimately, seek regulatory approval.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Furthermore, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.